exonum/exonum-doc/src/advanced/services/anchoring.md

  achieves full accountability of private blockchain maintainers/validators, long-term non-repudiation, and resistance of the system to DoS, including (but not limited to) a complete shutdown of the Exonum blockchain infrastructure.

 !!! note "Another pages about anchoring service"
 	This page describe mostly how the service do work; however, there is a separate page, describing how the service should be [configured and deployed][anchoring-deploy].
+The sources are located [at the github][github-anchoring].

 ## Anchoring chain, anchoring transaction.
 Rough description